pydata/xarray/README.rst

 they have labels which encode information about how the array values map to locations in space, time, etc.

-Xarray doesn't just keep track of labels on arrays: it uses them to provide a powerful and concise interface.
+Xarray doesn't just keep track of labels on arrays -- it uses them to provide a powerful and concise interface.
 For example:

 -  Apply operations over dimensions by name: ``x.sum('time')``.